Home GastronomyMy favorite Italian restaurants in Paris

 I Grappoli

-I Grappoli (meaning “the clusters” in Italian) is a charming Italian spot nestled in the 14th arrondissement of Paris, on place Denfert-Rochereau.
-In the summer, the establishment’s terrace offers a bucolic setting, perfect for letting yourself be carried away by the dolce vita.
-On the plates, you’ll find cuisine that smells of Tuscany with well-selected products.
+I Grappoli (which means “the bunches” in Italian) is a charming Italian spot tucked away in the 14th arrondissement of Paris, right on Place Denfert-Rochereau.
+In the summer, the establishment’s terrace offers a bucolic setting, perfect for letting yourself be swept away by the dolce vita.
+On the plates, you’ll find cuisine that captures the essence of Tuscany, featuring well-selected ingredients.

 Tested in 2022, 2023, and 2024